-The first step in evidence-informed policy-making (EIPM) is to clearly define your policy question or problem.
-Think of it this way - before you can proceed to find evidence to inform your decision, you must have a clear idea about what your decision point or policy objective is.
-You may acknowledge that evidence is an important part of the policy equation, but you cannot start looking for the relevant evidence without being clear on what you need it for.
-In other words, what is the question you are trying to answer by seeking out evidence?
+The first step in evidence-informed policy-making is to clearly define a policy question or problem.
+This is also the first step in developing an evidence search strategy as we will see in the next chapter.
+Think of it this way: before one can proceed to find evidence to inform a policy decision, one must have a clear idea about what the decision point or policy objective is.
+Although evidence is an important part of the policy equation, one cannot start looking for the relevant evidence without being clear on what the evidence is needed for.
+In other words, what is the question that one is trying to answer by seeking out evidence?

-3.1 What is the difference between a policy question and research question?
+Distinction between a policy question and a research question

-Before going any further on developing a policy question, let us first clarify the difference between a policy question and a research question.
+- 4.2 Before going any further on developing a policy question, it is important to first clarify the differences between a policy question and a research question.
 There is a thin line between a policy question and a research question.
 Both questions are seeking information.
 Even then, a research question seeks to generate information for understanding/explaining a phenomenon, whereas a policy question generates information for addressing or responding to a specific public policy issue/concern.
-Public policy-makers are charged with tackling public or developmental issues, and so their search for information is geared towards not just understanding the issue, but also finding solutions to addressing the issue.
+Public policymakers are charged with tackling public or developmental issues, and so their search for information is geared towards not just understanding the issue, but also finding solutions to addressing the issue.
 As such, policy questions are often broader than research questions; indeed, a policy question often has more than one research question.
-A policy question moves the research to the next level, i.e. what are the research findings telling us in tackling this particular policy issue.

-There are some marked differences in the way policy questions are posed compared to research questions as captured in Table 4 below.
+A policy question moves the research question to the next level, i.e. what are the research findings telling us about tackling this particular policy issue (the 'so what' question). - 4.3 There are some marked differences in the way policy questions are posed compared to research questions as captured in Table 6 below.